topjohnwu/Magisk/docs/tools.md

     to [outbootimg], or new-boot.img if not specified.
-    If '-n' is provided, it will not attempt to recompress ramdisk.cpio, otherwise it will compress ramdisk.cpio and kernel with the same method in <origbootimg> if the file provided is not already compressed.
+    If '-n' is provided, it will not attempt to recompress ramdisk.cpio, otherwise it will compress ramdisk.cpio and kernel with the same method If '-k' is provided, it will not attempt to disable vbmeta_verity, otherwise it will disable vbmeta_verity
+    in <origbootimg> if the file provided is not already compressed.

   hexpatch <file> <hexpattern1> <hexpattern2>